djhaskin987/degasolv/docs/command-reference.rst

         --config-file "https://nas.example.com/degasolv/site.edn" \
         --config-file "./degasolv.edn" \
         generate-card

+.. _option pack:

+- ``-k PACK``, ``--option-pack PACK``, ``:option-packs ["PACK1",...]``: Specify one or more option packs.

+  Degasolv ships with several "option packs", each of which imply several degasolv options at once.
+When an option pack is specified, degasolv looks up which option pack is used and what options are implied by using it.
+More than one option pack may be specified.
+  If option packs are specified both on the command line and in the config file, the option packs on the command line are used and the ones in the config file are ignored.

+  The following option packs are supported in the current version:
+    - ``multi-version-mode``: Added as of version 1.7.0 .
+Implies
+      ``--conflict-strat inclusive``,
+      ``--resolve-strat fast``, and ``--disable-alternatives``.
+    - ``firstfound-version-mode``: Added as of version 1.7.0 .
+Implies
+      ``--conflic-strat prioritized``,
+      ``--resolve-strat fast``, and ``--disable-alternatives``.

 - ``-h``, ``--help``: Prints the help page.
 This can be used on every sub-command as well.